SonicSpeed13425/ClassicGUI.ahk/SECURITY.md

 **Or** from the user https://github.com/SonicSpeed13425

 ClassicGUI uses `A_Username` to display your Windows username on the start screen.
 This is expected behaviour and not a security risk.

+## Reporting Issues
+If you find a bug or unexpected behaviour, feel free to open a forum in my discord server about vulnerabilities